tl-photography/jSync/README.md

 # jSync
-Sync large amount of files privately
+Sync large amount of files privately.

+With jSync you can sync large amount of files from on Computer to another.
+I used that to get around AmazonWorkDocs, wich is painfully slow.

 ## Build
 gradle fatServerJar